Plastic Prototyping Guide: What are my options?

 CNC machining plastic prototyping service

-CNC machining uses computer-controlled tools to cut plastic materials.
-It’s ideal for prototypes needing high precision and larger sizes.
-Best suited for functional prototypes and mid-term product testing, though it can be more expensive.
+Uses computer-controlled tools to cut plastic materials.
+Ideal for prototypes needing high precision and larger sizes.
+Best for functional prototypes and mid-term testing.

 Injection Molding Prototyping